hexdump0815/imagebuilder/systems/chromebook_x86_uefi/doc/apollo-and-gemini-lake-chromebooks.md

 - after a reboot audio should hopefully work, it might be required to switch from headphones in pulseaudio once as for some reason the configuration used seems to default to headphones initially by default

+## switch suspend to s2idle mode

+as regular deep suspend most likeliy does not work with those apollo and gemini lake chromebooks it is required to to switch to s2idle mode for suspend. this can be done very easily by uncommenting the corresponding line in /etc/rc.local and rebooting or running the uncommented line once by hand. even in s2idle mode the power consumption will be very low in suspend mode and the system should survive several days in this mode.